cormachogan/hostinfo-operator/README.md

 }
 ```

 Considering the business logic that I described above, this is what my updated __HostInfoReconciler__ function looks like.
 Hopefully the comments make is easy to understand, but at the end of the day, when this controller gets a reconcile request (something as simple as a get command will trigger this), the TotalCPU and FreeCPU fields in the status of the Custom Resource are updated for the specific ESXi host in the spec.hostname field.
 Note that I have omitted a number of required imports that also need to be added to the controller.
 Refer to the code for the complete [__hostinfo_controller.go__](./controllers/hostinfo_controller.go) code.
-One thing to note is that I am enabling insecure logins by default.
-This is something that you may wish to change in your code.

 ```go
 func (r *HostInfoReconciler) Reconcile(req ctrl.Request) (ctrl.Result, error) {